funkyzooink/funkyzooink.github.io/_posts/2019-11-18-little-robot-adventure.markdown

 Little Robot is going on a big adventure, and needs your help!
 Can you guide him through this strange new world? 🕹️🤖

+Little Robot Adventure is a classical 2D platformer, do you have classical 2D platformer skills?

+Born into a dark laboratory, Little Robot must find his way in this strange new world.
+He knows not why he was made, or where he is going, but every step of the way he is learning.
+Through his magical journey, his new world becomes more bright, colorful, beautiful ⛰ ... and more dangerous... ☠

+Little Robot will not stop until he finds the answers he is looking for, he is not scared. ⚔  ... are you?

 ---
 Find the source [here](https://github.com/funkyzooink/little-robot-adventure/).
 Get the latets release on [github](https://github.com/funkyzooink/fresh-engine/releases).